-A designer has paid dearly for their education and have spent years gaining valuable knowledge and experience in the field.
+A designer has paid dearly for their education and have spent years gaining valuable kitchen-color-rendering knowledge and experience in the field.
 Their training allows them to provide timely solutions or alternatives to any problems or concerns that arise, making your project a success.
-Most times they act as a councillor or arbitrator when clients find themselves at odds with their partners or others involved in the project where tastes and opinions differ.
+Most times they act as a Councillor or arbitrator when clients find themselves at odds with their partners or others involved in the project where tastes and opinions differ.
 Designers consider things that may not even cross your mind, and pose questions that will make you think about what it is you want and why.
 The goal is to provide a client with the best design for their budget, timeline, architecture and taste.
 It’s a very difficult job, but a good designer will make it look effortless.

 Some benefits of hiring a designer that many don’t consider are the vast quantities of suppliers they have access to when it comes to products, textiles, accessories, fixtures and furniture.
 Designers have a rolodex of contacts for almost any kind of project conceivable, where you are likely to have to research who to call and then do some more research to confirm they are as good as they say they are.
 A good designer has spent years building relationships with contractors, cabinet makers, wallpaper installers, seamstresses, stone fabricators, furniture suppliers, electricians, tilers, plumbers, painters, engineers, roofers, architects, landscapers, artists, textile mills, shippers, transport companies, customs, couriers, door and window suppliers, and the list goes on and on.
 These contacts are trusted to provide exactly what it is the designer is asking for – whether it be quality, savings or a quick turnaround.
 Having done business with these contacts over a number of years can sometimes provide a designer with preferred pricing or front-of-the-line service, which can in turn be passed on to their clients.